The lowdown on dummies

 If you have a young baby, try to use the dummy as a settling tool only.
 Over time, this will ensure your baby understands it is a sleeping aid.
 While it’s tempting to have it with you when out and about, try to remember to use it as an aid for settling – rather than for keeping your baby quiet.

 If you have an older child that is starting to use it more and more, we would suggest creating a new routine with their dummy.
 You can do this by keeping it in a container in the bedroom and making them throw their dummy in the container before getting out of their cot.
-This is what I did with my second one and it works a treat!
+This is what I did with my second born and it works a treat!

 When the dummy becomes an issue

 As your baby gets older, they may start to form a new attachment to their dummy.
 You may notice that they are playing or walking around with it in their mouth, yet it isn’t really serving a purpose.
-The important thing for consideration is your toddler’s speech and teethe development, as this can be compromised by dummy use as they get older.
+The important thing for consideration is your toddler’s speech and teeth development, as this can be compromised by dummy use as they get older.

 - The dummy is a great tool to settle your baby for sleep